 The important elements of following up on an allegation of bullying are detailed below.
-Further specific approaches will be detailed in individual anti-bullying policies for each setting.
+North Walls Community School's specific approach can be found in Appendix 6.

 - The adult investigating the incident(s) should listen actively to children and young people displaying and experiencing bullying behaviour and establish whether bullying has taken place. - Adults should ensure they record the details according to the procedures and guidance of their setting.